itopstack/HackingCombine/README.md

 1. An optional `subscription` property is defined, which will be used to store the subscription
 1. The subscriber requests up to a max of `2` values when it receives the subscription, and it stores the subscription

 In `receive(_:)` this subscriber implementation is dynamically adjusting its demand.
-The returned demand will be the new demand _once the previous demand is fully satisfied_, so...
+The new demand will be the previous demand plus the demand returned from `receive(_:)`, so...

 3. The new `max` is `3` (original `max` of `2` + new `max` of `1`).
 1. `max` will remain `3` (previous `3` + `none`)